A Worker May Be Sick or Exposed to COVID-19 What are COVID-19 symptoms and what do I need to do if an employee is sick or exposed?

 Read more on California's website for COVID-19 Symptoms and Facts.

 You should encourage employees to let supervisors know if they think they have been in close contact with a COVID-19 case or if they have symptoms.
 Workers should stay home unless they need medical care.
-Paid sick leave may be available to them while they recover at home.
+Employers must provide at least 5 days or 40 hours of paid sick leave per year to their employees in California.
 Provide workers with information on how they can request and use paid sick leave benefits.

-Note that for employees that have close contact with others who are COVID-19-positive during the infectious period, employers must review current CDPH guidance on isolation and quarantine.
+Note that for employees that have close contact with others who are COVID-19-positive during the infectious period, employers must review current CDPH and local health department COVID-19 orders and guidance.

 If You Become Aware an Employee is Sick or has been in Close Contact